raj-bhatia/grooveip-ios-public/README.md

 ## Incorporating our SDK in your project

-After the SDK has been built, add all the `.framework` files located in `liblinphone-sdk/apple-darwin/Frameworks` to your XCode project Embedded Frameworks.
+After the SDK has been built, add all the `.framework` files located in `liblinphone-sdk/apple-darwin/Frameworks` to your XCode project Embedded Frameworks and linked binaries.
+Make sure that your project FRAMEWORK_SEARCH_PATHS contains "$(PROJECT_DIR)/liblinphone-sdk/apple-darwin/Frameworks" Make sure that your project LD_RUNPATH_SEARCH_PATHS contains "$(inherited) @executable_path/Frameworks";
-Add a Run Script step to your build steps, put it after your step to embed frameworks, set it to use our `deploy.sh` script located in `liblinphone-sdk/apple-darwin/Tools`.
+Add a Run Script step to your build steps, put it after your step to embed frameworks, set it to use our `deploy.sh` script located in the `Tools` folder of linphone-iphone root directory.

 ## Licensing: GPL third parties versus non GPL third parties